 The Coghlan Family Foundation recognized the need for something new and different that could create positive, community-wide change.
-With leaders from St. Joseph Mercy Chelsea and the Chelsea School District, the Coghlans put forth a vision for a community-based prevention initiative and the necessary resources to support such an initiative.
+With leaders from Chelsea Hospital and the Chelsea School District, the Coghlans put forth a vision for a community-based prevention initiative and the necessary resources to support such an initiative.
 The combined energy of the foundation, hospital, and schools inspired leaders from other key community sectors to get involved.

 School-based programs were already teaching students about the negative consequences of substance abuse, so SRSLY was developed as a positive, community-based complement to the school programs.
 As a coalition, SRSLY could implement community-wide strategies with youth, parents, and other adults working together to address the problem.